cedricwalter/cedricwalter.github.io/content/posts/developer/2007-10-19-enterprise-grade-performances-tuning-with-critical-memory-constraints-part-2.md

 ****

-Entropy and cardinality of <a href="http://en.wikipedia.org/wiki/Metadata" style="font-weight: bold">meta data</a>
-An Attribute may have an unlimited number of meta text (among other things), common [meta data][2] keys are  "long", and "short" and "help" text description in 4 languages (en\_us, fr\_ch, de\_ch, it\_ch), while this is not a problem in the database, this make the Product  object tree size quite huge  in the Product cache (containing Products Value Object). ..Counting some of them in database for example return stunning result.
+Entropy and cardinality of http://en.wikipedia.org/wiki/Metadata An Attribute may have an unlimited number of meta text (among other things), common [meta data][2] keys are  "long", and "short" and "help" text description in 4 languages (en\_us, fr\_ch, de\_ch, it\_ch), while this is not a problem in the database, this make the Product  object tree size quite huge  in the Product cache (containing Products Value Object). ..Counting some of them in database for example return stunning result.
 We found 60000 "long" texts which translate into 60000 String text keys and 60000 String text values (worst case scenario since texts values may not be all reusable).
 Reducing this number of Objects is done quite easily by not creating new instance of  String, Decimal, Integer object and returning always the right and same Object instance. (we keep them in a MAP and return either a new instance or a previously cache one).